npaisley/Bash-DFT-Tools/troubleshooting.md

 ## "OrtVc1 failed #1"

 **Error Explanation:** This occurs during a frequency calculation when Raman intensities are predicted.
 I have found one good [resource](https://www.somewhereville.com/2015/01/01/ortvc1-failed-1-workaround-in-gaussian09-warning-about-pre-resonance-raman-spectra-in-gaussview-45/) with an explanation of the error but I will summarize their explanation.
 Raman intensity calculations use coupled perturbed Hartree-Fock ([CPHF](https://gaussian.com/cphf/)) which can give an error when running a calculation with both molecular symmetry and the fast multipole method ([FMM](https://gaussian.com/fmm/)) turned on.
 FMM is turned on or off depending on whether Gaussian predicts it will give a significant speed increase and not introduce and significant errors.
 Therefore, to remedy this problem A workaround can be used.

 **Error Fix:** Using `FMM=NoParallelCPHF` may help elliminate the problem.
 Using `Int=Acc2E=11` may also help.

+## "Wanted an integer as input.
+Found a string as input."

+**Error Explanation:** This occurs when you forget to add a title to your .com input file.
+Gaussian expects to find a title then your molecule specification data.
+When you forget the title it reads the charge and multiplicity and xyz data as the title and then looks below that section for your molecule data.
+When it doesn't find it the above error is generated.

+**Error Fix:** Add a title